RaghadSemaih/rasd-platform-dependency-analysis/README.md

 ## Problem Statement

-Manually analyzing restaurant reviews and images to measure dependency on food delivery platforms is time-consuming and inefficient, especially when working with large datasets.
+Analyzing restaurant dependency on food delivery platforms is difficult because valuable insights are scattered across large datasets of customer reviews and images.
+Manual analysis is time-consuming and inefficient, making it challenging to generate reliable business insights.

 ---